lujonathanh/PeakSeeker/README.md

   * Download any of the other options in the Scipy Stack (http://www.scipy.org/install.html).
   * Download plain old Python 2.7 (https://www.python.org/downloads/), and manually install the libraries (http://www.scipy.org/install.html, scroll down to "Individual Binary and Source Packages")

-* Download the PeakSeeker pacakge in a zip.
+* Download the PeakSeeker package in a zip.
 Save to a convenient directory.

 * Open PeakSeeker.py in a text editor.
   * If using Anaconda, launch Spyder and open PeakSeeker.py.